Geo-Mafia/Geo-Mafia/README.md

 * tests about Snapshot functionality (can find this in snapshot.spec.ts)
    * Extra detail: One of the things that the unit tests really capture is the following scenario.
 Consider a killing happeens in Bubble A and snapshot _alpha_ captures player1,2,& 3 to be in the bubble when it occurred.
 We want to make sure that when the bubble gets modified later on (let's say player1 leaves the bubble), that snapshot _alpha_ has a *different* memory location and still retains its information (i.e. that player1,2,&3 were preseent when killing occurred).
 * further tests about map reorganization that has been done (mixed/improved with previous unit test in map_tests.spec.ts)

+As mentioned in the brief description of what we plan to implement, UI is one of the items.
+For this, our description of testing is a working model of the game (not necessarily with pretty graphic as we would like).
+This can include things like first just listing out the chat content for the player to see rather than having it in a pretty overlay with border, details, etc. An interface where players can check who else is in their bubble, and if they are the killer, kill another player successfully.
+Geolocation accurately tracking players and mapping that to bubbles (just have to see the bubble, doesn't have to be fine detail of map).
+And that the game can end when condition is fulfilled (just a message in the chat would be fine for notifying players).
 ### Backend
 1) Firebase has been configured to work with this repository and communication is confirmed.
 2) Firebase API has been setup and documented.